0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 ## Query-based Auth

-The Query-based Auth Request allows users to interact with a wallet by setting up specific requirements for authentication.
+The Query-based Auth Request allows verifiers to interact with a wallet by setting up specific requirements for authentication.
 These requirements are the conditions that the user has to satisfy based on the claims held in his/her wallet.

 > The Query has to be attached to the Basic Auth Request output of the previous API.
+An example of its usage can be found <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/index.js#L50" target="_blank">here</a>

 === "GoLang"